 - Weight of building: 200,000 tons

-- How often the glass is cleaned: Every three weeks by a team of window washers who belay off the roof – be sure to watch the video below (Courtesy of the Elbphilharmonie)!
+- How often the glass is cleaned: Three times a year by a team of window washers who belay off the roof, taking three weeks each time – be sure to watch the video below (Courtesy of the Elbphilharmonie)!

 *Cover image provided courtesy of Elbphilharmonie © Thies Raetzke